Tomba Singh Haobam

-Tomba Singh Haobam (Haobam Tomba Singh, born 17 February 2003) is an Indian professional footballer who plays as a midfielder for I-League club Inter Kashi.
+Tomba Singh Haobam (Haobam Tomba Singh, born 17 February 2003) is an Indian professional footballer who plays as a midfielder for the Indian Super League club Goa.

 Career

-Born in Manipur, Haobam Singh began his career with East Bengal in the Indian Super League.
+Born in Manipur, Tomba began his career with East Bengal in the Indian Super League.
 He made his professional debut for Indian Super league side on 20 December 2020 against Kerala Blasters.
 He started and played 70 minutes as East Bengal drew the match 1–1.